Freedom of Information Act 1982 (Cth)

 There is also a requirement for agencies to publish documents that have been accessed following a request under section 15(2) of the FoI Act (Cth), subject to certain exceptions (s 11C).
 Publication is to take place within 10 working days of the documents being released to the freedom of information applicant (s 11C(6)).
 There is no rule about how long such documents are to remain public.

 The documents are to be published in redacted form (i.e. edited to obscure information that cannot be disclosed) if applicable and are to include further relevant redactions to protect the personal information or business affairs of the FoI applicant (ss 11C, 22).
-All government agencies must publish this material on their websites on a page headed ‘Providing information to another person or institution as required by a contract or other legal process. log’.
+All government agencies must publish this material on their websites on a page headed ‘disclosure log’.

 In addition to government agencies, the FoI Act (Cth) also applies to documents held by contracted service providers that are providing services to the public on behalf of agencies.

-Agencies are required to take contractual measures to ensure that documents held by a service provider relating to their performance under the An agreement that the law will enforce. are supplied to the agency if a freedom of information access request is received (s 6C).
+Agencies are required to take contractual measures to ensure that documents held by a service provider relating to their performance under the contract are supplied to the agency if a freedom of information access request is received (s 6C).
 This requirement applies only to Commonwealth contracts entered into after 1 November 2010 (see s 6C).